-Three of Michigan's AOCs are listed as either impaired or unknown for fish and wildlife tainting - Detroit River, Saginaw River/Bay, and St. Clair River.
-The impairment in all of these AOCs is fish, not wildlife, tainting.
+Three of Michigan's AOCs have been listed as either impaired or unknown for fish and wildlife tainting - Detroit River, Saginaw River/Bay, and St. Clair River.
+The impairment in all of these AOCs was due to fish, not wildlife, tainting.

-No more than three reports of fish tainting have been made to the MDNR or MDEQ for a period of three years.
+• No more than three reports of fish tainting have been made to the MDNR or MDEQ for a period of three years.